kpchoy/Study-Guide-Notes-/javascript/js_general.md

 # pass by reference
 - Does Javscript by by reference or value?
   - objecgts are passed by reference, primitives are passed by value

+# length
+- what does the `length` attribute refer to on a Function in Javascript
+  - returns the number of function parameters